How To Create SEO-Friendly Facets With Spreadsheets

 You need to use the function PROPER so that you have the first letter appearing as capital letter ensuring the that your result will be more professional.
 There are cases where H1s appear as capital letters only; in this case, you can use the UPPER function.
 Again as mentioned earlier, CONCATENATE regulates the order of your keywords.
 You can regulate the order any way you want as long as the final result makes sense!
 Therefore where necessary you can use stop words (e.g in, for, at etc) so that your words make more sense.

-With this combination of sample functions you can generate your unique H1s and of course arrange their order:
+With this combination of sample functions (PROPER, CONCATENATE and IF) you can generate your unique H1s and of course arrange their order:

 Page Titles, Meta Descriptions and Their Length